 - Orientation is a truly exciting part of your Florence experience and a crucial time to learn more about the Program, to bond with your Stanford peers, get to know the staff and your Friends a Firenze, and begin to understand the city, its people and culture.

 NOTE: If you arrive early or stay after the end of the program, you are responsible for arranging your own temporary housing.
-You may also need a visa and should check with BOSP before booking your flight.
+Please keep in mind that you are only permitted to stay in the Schengen Area for 90 days total, during a 180-day period of time, so please plan your arrival/departure dates accordingly.

 Accommodations and Meals